Spring Brewery Artwalk!

 “The Brewery is home to practitioners of artistic media that include painting, sculpture, photography, industrial design, architecture and experimental new media.”

 The Brewery Artist Colony in Los Angeles is a 16-acre compound that sits on twenty-one former industrial buildings and includes the original #3 Edison steam power plant dating back to 1904.
-The Brewery stood as a major beer producer for Los Angeles as a few different companies, most notably: The Los Angeles Brewing Company since 1897 and Pabst Blue Ribbon until 1979.
+The current Brewery structure was built as the Pabst Blue Ribbon Brewing Company in 1957.
+Prior to that, The Los Angeles Brewing Company (aka East Side Brew) stood in the same footprint as the leading beer producer for Los Angeles, since 1897.

-Since 1982, among the remnants of this booming industrial era, lives a community of artists and art production of all forms—from hand-forging artisans to composers of expression and dance.
-To this day, The Brewery has maintained complete artist occupancy and continues to support a thriving; authentic, true artist community.
+Since 1982, among the remnants of this booming industrial era, lives a community of artists and art production of all forms.
+From hand-forging artisans to composers of expression and dance.
+To this day, The Brewery has maintained complete artist occupancy and continues to support a thriving coral reef—an authentic artist’s community.